sanchitmonga22/AllInVault/docs/opinion_extraction.md

    - The system can be extended to use different LLM providers
    - The opinion model can be enhanced with additional fields
    - New relationship types can be added to track different opinion connections
    - The max_opinions_per_episode setting is configurable

+4. **Legacy Opinion Migration**:
+   - The system includes a migration function to convert legacy opinions to the new structure
+   - Automatically detects and migrates old format opinions during repository loading
+   - Preserves all existing data while adding the new capabilities